saniazi/CP465_Project_SETT/README.md

 A demo can be found at https://saniazi-sett.herokuapp.com

 ### Logging in
 The demo has 5 students and 5 supervisors registered.
-The login credentials are listed below.<br/><br/>
+Their login credentials and respective IDs are listed below.<br/><br/>
 Students:
-- john@mail.com
+- john@mail.com, ID: 100001
-- jane@mail.com
+- jane@mail.com, ID: 100002
-- smith@mail.com
+- smith@mail.com, ID: 100003
-- greg@mail.com
+- greg@mail.com, ID: 100004
-- rr@mail.com
+- rr@mail.com, ID: 100005

 Supervisors:
-- schmoe@mail.com
+- schmoe@mail.com, ID: 120001
-- oo@mail.com
+- oo@mail.com, ID: 120002
-- ll@mail.com
+- ll@mail.com, ID: 120003
-- bloggs@mail.com
+- bloggs@mail.com, ID: 120004
-- foo@mail.com
+- foo@mail.com, ID: 120005

 Password: qqqqqqq1

+### Jobs
+If there are no jobs assigned to a student, you can log in as a supervisor and create one on the Positions page.
+While creating a new position, you'll have the option of assigning a student to the job.
+After creating a position, log in as the student you asigned the job to.
+You will now be able to add timesheet entries using the newly created position.

 ## Screenshots
 ### Login Page